DanteDeLordran/LordranHolocron/Writerside/topics/REGEX-in-Python.md

 In a character class, you can combine multiple ranges by writing one range after another inside the square brackets (without any additional characters).
 For example: [a-d3-6] is the combination of [a-d] and [3-6].

+In the same way the [0-9] class is equivalent to \d, the [^0-9] class is equivalent to \D. Alphanumeric characters can be matched with \w and non-alphanumeric characters can be matched with \W.